 6 Next steps

 Proper implementation of the Trilateral Fish Targets in the national implementation of the European regulation will require more effort and collaboration at all relevant levels of legislation, especially national and regional, taking into account further regulations and directives that might be relevant in reaching the Trilateral Fish Targets.
 Regarding the regulations based on European level several ways to achieve this are suggested.
 Starting with a knowledge based or rational approach, this should build on what is already known to start improving the situation for fish and enable the implementation of current fish policy for the Wadden Sea with regard to the Trilateral Fish Targets.
 Emphasis on more research, monitoring and expertise, will – in this approach – lead to better targeted approaches and measures.
 Therefore, the Trilateral Fish Targets should become SMART, causes of decline better known, and measures more specific defined.
-This is the approach that has been developed in the Swimway Action Programme (Swimway, 2019) in order to address the Trilateral Fish Targets.
+This is the approach that has been developed in the Swimway Action Programme (Swimway Action Programme, 2019) in order to address the Trilateral Fish Targets.
 The Swimway Action Programme states that “…the only way to arrive at sensible measures aimed at improving the situation for fish is to view the function of the Wadden Sea within the whole life cycle of a fish species.
-To understand population dynamics, investing in quantifying the rates that drive population developments, such as births, deaths, immigration and emigration (demographic or vital rates) is needed” (Swimway 2019, chapter 2.1 General approach).
+To understand population dynamics, investing in quantifying the rates that drive population developments, such as births, deaths, immigration and emigration (demographic or vital rates) is needed” (Swimway Action Programme 2019, chapter 2.1 General approach).
 Research on predator-prey relationships, eco-physiology, species-habitat interactions and connectivity was identified as being needed to understand this.
 Research programmes are already being carried out and new insights into the factors influencing fish population dynamics will feed into the process over time.
 This also includes the identification of bottlenecks for fish.

 Although implementation of policy should preferably be based on scientific knowledge, thorough research as described above takes time and requires sufficient funds.
 And next to that, available insights and existing knowledge about the Wadden Sea, may be sufficient to be able to formulate adjustments of the implementation aiming to a better support of the Trilateral Fish Targets.